felixbrock/lemon-agent/README.md

 Requires Python 3.8.1 and above.

-To use tools that require authentication, you have to store the corresponding access credentials in your environment in the format "{tool name}\_{authentication string}" where the authentication string is one of ["API_KEY", "SECRET_KEY", "SUBSCRIPTION_KEY", "ACCESS_KEY"] for API keys or ["ACCESS_TOKEN", "SECRET_TOKEN"] for authentication tokens.
-Examples are "OPENAI_API_KEY", "BING_SUBSCRIPTION_KEY", "AIRTABLE_ACCESS_TOKEN".
+To use tools that require authentication, you have to store the corresponding access credentials in your environment in the format "{tool name}\_{authentication string}" where the authentication string is one of ["API_KEY", "SECRET_KEY", "SUBSCRIPTION_KEY", "ACCESS_KEY"] for API keys, ["ACCESS_TOKEN", "SECRET_TOKEN"] for authentication tokens, or "WEBHOOK_URL" for Webhook URLs.
+Examples are "OPENAI_API_KEY", "BING_SUBSCRIPTION_KEY", "AIRTABLE_ACCESS_TOKEN", "DISCORD_WEBHOOK_URL".

 ### Spin Up the Lemon AI Server